 - Sweet Tooth: All you'll ever see her eat are sweets, whether it's octopus pops, poki sticks, or parfaits.

-, who's acting on orders to enter the VG tournament in order to investigate The Jahana Group's activities and expose them.
-She's also friends with Shen, a fellow ninja who's infiltrated the group disguised as on of their operatives.
+of the Masuda Clan, who's acting on orders from her grandfather, by entering the VG tournament to investigate The Jahana Group's activities.
+She's also friends with Takikage, a fellow ninja who's infiltrated the group, by disguising himself as one of their operatives.

 - Brainwashed and Crazy: Due to the serum Siritahi injects her with.